ccbogel/QualCoder/README.md

 This script installs the dependencies using dnf and the ebook libraries with a work-around, specified at https://github.com/ccbogel/QualCoder/issues/72#issuecomment-695962784.

 Fedora uses wayland with does not work well with the Qt graphical interface (for now).
 I suggest you also install xwayland.

-### Linux Use

-`./install.sh`

-The qualcoder folder should be in the same directory as the install.sh script.

-This will install QualCoder in the /usr/share directory and create a launcher.

-Alternatively go to the qualcoder directory and run in a terminal: `python3 __main__.py`

 ### Windows: